 The aim is to ensure that in in exceptional circumstances, the Board has sufficient means to incentivize the CEO.
 Therefore, the Board may deviate from any aspect of the Policy regarding the CEO's remuneration (such as compensation components and criteria) other than the decision-making principles.
-In addition, the Board may deviate from the Policy on the additional remuneration of the Chairman of the Board in a situation where a full-time chairman is appointed to the Board.
+In addition, the Board can deviate from the Policy and decide on additional remuneration of the Chairman of the Board in a situation where an Executive Chairman is appointed to the Board.